My Life! Teaching in a Korean University

 • English (Publication Language)

-• 116 Pages - 12/01/2020 (Publication Date)
+• 115 Pages - 12/01/2020 (Publication Date)

 Check Price on Amazon

-#14: Business English Pod
+Business English Pod

-#15: ESL Activities for Advanced Students
+ESL Activities for Advanced Students

 If people want to learn business English, they are often more of an advanced level.
 If this is the case, then focusing some class time on general English skills can prove helpful and is a nice change of pace from just business stuff.
-After all, business people usually need to navigate travel, restaurants, small talk, etc. and not just boardroom kind of stuff.
+After all, business people usually need to navigate travel, restaurants, small talk, etc., and not just boardroom kind of stuff.
 Here are some of the top options:

 ESL Advanced Activities.

-#16: Talk Show Introduction Activity
+Talk Show Introduction Activity

 If you’re looking for a nice icebreaker activity to use with business English students, then look no further than talk show.
-It’s a nice twist on the usual TEFL introduction activities and it’s also a great way for students to get to know each other.
+It’s a nice twist on the usual TEFL introduction activities, and it’s also a great way for students to get to know each other.
 Find out more about why I like it so much here:

-Talk Show ESL.
+Talk Show ESL

-ESL Business English Lesson Plans
+FAQs About ESL Business English

-Have your Say about Teaching Business English
+Have your Say about Teaching ESL Business English

-Do you have a go-to activity for ESL business English conversation classes?
+Do you have a go-to activity for business English conversation classes?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
-It’ll help other busy English teachers, like yourself find this useful resource.
+It’ll help other busy English teachers like yourself find this useful resource.

-Last update on 2022-05-24 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2022-06-17 / Affiliate links / Images from Amazon Product Advertising API

 About Jackie